Orpowell/alphafold-analyser/README.md

 <p>All files output by alphafold are stored in a single directory.
 However, only the ranked_0.pdb and results_model_2_ptm.pkl file are needed for analysis.</p>
 <h2 id="running-alphafold-analyser">Running AlphaFold Analyser</h2>
 <p>A directory should be created containing all necessary files (see above).
 AlphaFold Analyser will then ask for the following inputs:</p>

-<pre><code>- Input Directory: The file path for the directory containing the alphafold results files
+Input Directory: The file path for the directory containing the alphafold results files

-- Output Directory: The file path for the directory where the Analyser results will be stored.
+Output Directory: The file path for the directory where the Analyser results will be
+                    stored.

-- Protein: The name of protein being analysed.
-This will be used to label all files and the directory created during the analysis.</code></pre>
+Protein: The name of protein being analysed.
+This will be used to label all files
+           and the directory created during the analysis

 <h2 id="outputs">Outputs</h2>
 <p>AlphaFold Analyser has produces two outputs:</p>

-<p>A PyMol session, {Protein}.pse, containing the highest confidence predicted structure.
-The individual residues of the structure are coloured according to their pLDDT with the following colour spectrum from low to high:</p>
+<p>A PyMol session labelled with the protein input (e.g protein.pse).
+This will  contain the highest confidence structure predicted by AlphaFold.
+The individual residues of the structure are coloured according to their pLDDT on colour spectrum from yellow to green to blue (low to high confidence).<p>

-<pre><code>                        (Low Confidence) Yellow -&gt; Green -&gt; Blue (High Confidence)
-                        </code></pre>
-<p>A predicted alignment error plot, {protein}-pae.png, that colours the confidence values for each residue using the same colour scheme shown above.</p>
+<p>A predicted alignment error plot again labelled with the protein input (e.g protein-pae.png).
+The plot is colored by the confidence values for each residue using the same colour scheme as the PyMol session.</p>
 <h2 id="comments">Comments</h2>
 <p>Future work may involve allowing for multiple inputs at once.</p>